NUWCDIVNPT/stig-manager/docs/_build/html/_sources/admin-guide/admin-guide.rst.txt

 STIG Manager Admin Guide
 =========================

 Lists functionality available to Administrators in the STIG Manager app.
-For information about administering a deployment of STIG Manager, please see the :ref:`installation-and-setup-index` and :ref:`production-deployment-index` sections.
+For information about administering a deployment of STIG Manager, please see :ref:`installation-and-setup-index`.

 Navigation Tree
 --------------------